ni/nimi-python/docs/nifgen/functions.rst

     Takes the binary 16-bit signed integer (I16) data from the specified file and creates an onboard waveform for use in Arbitrary Waveform or Arbitrary Sequence output mode.
-The **waveformHandle** returned by this function can later be used for setting the active waveform, changing the data in the waveform, building sequences of waveforms, or deleting the waveform when it is no longer needed.
+The **waveformHandle** returned by this method can later be used for setting the active waveform, changing the data in the waveform, building sequences of waveforms, or deleting the waveform when it is no longer needed.

     .. note:: The I16 data (values between –32768 and +32767) is assumed to
-        represent –1 to +1 V. Use the :py:data:`nifgen.Session.digital_gain` attribute to generate different voltage outputs.
+        represent –1 to +1 V. Use the :py:data:`nifgen.Session.digital_gain` property to generate different voltage outputs.